cyanreg/avtransport/draft-qproto-spec.md

 UDP mode is unidirectional, but the implementations are free to use the [reverse signalling](#reverse-signalling) data if they negotiate it themselves.<br/>
-Reverse signalling MUST NOT be used if the connection is insecure.
+Reverse signalling SHOULD NOT be used if the connection is public.

 Implementations MUST segment the data such that the network MTU is never exceeded and no packet fragmentation occurs.<br/>